JakDaniels/MIOS/README.md

 MIOS will download or update the OpenSim source code that is stored on GitHub (dev-master branch).
 A subdirectory 'opensim' will be created in the opensim user's home directory.
 It will also attempt to build the OpenSim code in release mode.

 What's important to remember here is that the code is from the dev-master branch.
 It changes frequently, and very occasionally may not even compile properly!
-Where the OpenSim code is fetched from is configurable in the MIOS config,but the loading of specific fixed release versions is not yet supported. :(
+The OpenSim code is fetched from a GitHub URL that is configurable in the MIOS config.
+At some point I want to support the loading of specific fixed release versions, but this is not yet supported. :(

 ### 6) Use MIOS to grab a basic default working set of opensim configuration files.